Favdesta/PostgreSQL-Exercises/Simple_SQL_Queries.md

 WHERE
     membercost > 0;
 ```
-The FROM clause is used to build up a set of candidate rows to read results from.
-In our examples so far, this set of rows has simply been the contents of a table.
-In future we will explore joining, which allows us to create much more interesting candidates.

-Once we've built up our set of candidate rows, the WHERE clause allows us to filter for the rows we're interested in - in this case, those with a membercost of more than zero.
-As you will see in later exercises, WHERE clauses can have multiple components combined with boolean logic - it's possible to, for instance, search for facilities with a cost greater than 0 and less than 10.
-The filtering action of the WHERE clause on the facilities table is illustrated below:
+The FROM clause sets up your initial dataset - it defines which rows you'll be working with.
+So far, we've just pulled rows directly from single tables, but later we'll see how to combine data from multiple tables using joins to create more complex datasets.

+After you have your base set of rows, you can use the WHERE clause as a filter to narrow down to just the rows you care about.
+In this example, we're filtering to only show rows where membercost is greater than zero.
+WHERE clauses can get quite sophisticated - you can combine multiple conditions using AND, OR, and other logical operators to create precise filters.
+For instance, you could find all facilities with costs between 0 and 10.

+Think of it like this: FROM creates your starting pool of data, then WHERE acts like a sieve to keep only the rows that match your conditions, illustration below:

 ![Screenshot 2025-01-14 223718](https://github.com/user-attachments/assets/f3f47ab0-c6cb-454f-8a75-5cd339986723)